eferrea/BCI-Master/README.md

  *server_address* requires the name of the server where the task controller runs, whereas *ismessage* specifies whether we want to read a message from the task controller (ismessage =1) or positional data from the task controller (ismessage =0).

- In practce to check if we are able to retrieve messages it will look like that:
+ In practice to check if we are able to retrieve messages it will look like that:

  TestVRPNConnection('TrackerTC@127.0.0.1:6666',0)

- In this case you should be able to read the stage of the task controller
+ In this case, you should be able to read the stage of the task controller

  it will look like that if we read positional data:

  TestVRPNConnection('TrackerTC@127.0.0.1:6666',1)

- In this case you should be able to read the position of the cursor on the task controller screen.
+ In this case, you should be able to read the position of the cursor on the task controller screen.

  * Test_Blackrock.m: is used to test if a connection can be established between the Cereplex system and BCImat .
 This code snipped is based on how to read online data from cereplex system